MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/other-minor-commands.md

 /stats
 ```

-This commands shows information and statistics about the bot.
-It shows the uptime, sever count, memory usage, version, and branch of the bot, which all are useful information for diagnosing issues.
+This command shows information and statistics about the bot.
+It shows the uptime, server count, memory usage, version, and branch of the bot, all useful information for visualizing MoonlightBot's well-being.

 MoonlightBot requires the following permissions to successfully execute this subcommand: